Our Commitment

 - discussions with expert stakeholders through multi-stakeholder initiatives.

-As a majority own-label business, our primary focus is on our Food and C&H supply chains, where, working closely with our trusted supplier partners, we are able to make the greatest impact.
+As a majority own-label business, our primary focus is on our Food and Fashion, Home & Beauty supply chains, where, working closely with our trusted supplier partners, we are able to make the greatest impact.

 - discrimination and gender;